-Many people in the West think of the different kinds of Chinese food as what is found on the menu at the local take out Chinese restaurant; however, the cuisine of China is much more extensive than what is typically available in most American Chinese restaurants.
+Ready for some Chinese food in St. Louis?
+Many people in the West think of the different kinds of Chinese food as what is found on the menu at the local take out Chinese restaurant; however, the cuisine is much more extensive than what is typically available in most American Chinese restaurants.
 The variety of the different foods is as diverse as the landscapes of the regions of China.
 While some dishes seem exotic, others involve familiar ingredients and preparation techniques.
 Next time you are in a STL restaurant offering traditional Chinese cuisine, explore these types of food.

 |St. Louis Chinese Restaurants||Phone||Location|

 |House of Wong||314-726-6291||Clayton|